OptimalBPM/of/README.md

 The Optimal Framework is a modern, and running, multi-user system.
 What differs it from many other frameworks is that it comes with a runnable server as-is.
 The goal is to create something that not only provides the framework for solving, but actually has already implemented the most common problems in systems programming.
-A typical implementation would someone moving desktop client-based system to web based clients.
+A typical implementation would someone moving a traditional desktop client-based system to web based clients or apps.
 As the client side of Optimal Framework is Typescript, and the server side is Python, there are no restriction on what can be done.
 The backend is a MongoDB database, which covers a surprising range of usage scenarios, but there is no problems with additionally using a RDBMS backend.